Arthrougs/Palindrome-Word-Counter/README.md

 <h2>How to run</h2>

 Download and unzip the repository.

+You can run a .exe file from the Paragraph Counter/bin/Debug/netcoreapp3.1 folder called Paragraph Counter.exe

+OR

 Open the folder in VScode or alternativly you can open a command prompt within the folder.
 Bring up the terminal within VSCode - or in Windows command prompt while in the programs directory, type: <strong>dotnet run</strong>

+This method requires the .NET Core SDK which can be downloaded here if needed: https://dotnet.microsoft.com/download